March for Our Schools

 March For Our Schools!

 On March 11th at 6 p.m., we’re holding a rally in Annapolis in front of the State House.
-It’s time we show up and fight for our kids, educators, and schools — we need to see you there.
+It’s time to show up and fight for our kids, educators, and schools — we need you there.

 What’s the agenda for the event?

 Buses will park at the Navy Stadium beginning in mid-afternoon.
-The march itself will begin at 6 p.m. from Navy Stadium (the corner of Rowe Boulevard and Taylor Avenue) towards the State House and speakers’ stage (located at the corner of Rowe Boulevard and Calvert Street).
+The march itself will begin at 6 p.m. from Navy Stadium (the corner of Rowe Boulevard and Herbert Sachs Boulevard) towards the State House and speakers’ stage (located at the corner of Rowe Boulevard and Calvert Street).
 The march will last for about 30 minutes.
 The speaking program will begin at 6:30 p.m. and will run for approximately 45 minutes.
 After the speaking program concludes, we’ll return to the Navy Stadium parking lot to head home.
-We expect most buses to be back on the road around 8 p.m.
+We expect most buses to be back on the road around 8 or 8:30 p.m.

 Who is speaking at the March?

-While our speaking lineup is not yet finalized, speakers will include Senator Chris Van Hollen, Prince George’s County Public Schools Board of Education Chair Alvin Thornton, Maryland State Education Association President Cheryl Bost, and students, parents, and education advocates from across the state.
+While our speaking lineup is not yet finalized, speakers will include Senator Chris Van Hollen, Prince George’s County Public Schools Board of Education Chair Alvin Thornton, Baltimore City Schools CEO Sonja Santelises, Anne Arundel County Executive Steuart Pittman, Baltimore City Mayor Catherine Pugh, Baltimore County Executive Johnny Olszewski, Howard County Executive Calvin Ball, Montgomery County Executive Marc Elrich, Maryland State Education Association President Cheryl Bost, and students, parents, and education advocates from across the state.
 Check back for updates on our speaking program!

 Where should I park?